aayudh454/Genomics_pipeline/README.md

 Number of coordinates in 1a that are present in 1b: 50105 Percentage of coordinates in 1a that are present in 1b: **79.91%**

+for **Columnbian**
+Total number of coordinates in 1a: 69803
+Total number of coordinates in 1b: 3905952
+Number of coordinates in 1a that are present in 1b: 57114 Percentage of coordinates in 1a that are present in 1b: **81.82%**

 Cut-off **64.4%**